FRCBS/Hb_predictor_container/README.md

 Kill the server (and the server) by pressing control-c.

 ### Running from command line

+Note, this section contains obsolete information!
+The option to do the analyses from command line are not currently supported.
+Use the browser user interface instead.

 docker container run -i --rm -v /whicheverfolderinputisin:/input toivoja/hb-predictor src/hb-predictor.sh date=2020-07-15 gender=female sample_fraction=0.002 method=icp-fix hlen=1 input_file=/input/inputfilename.rdata